percona/percona-backup-mongodb/doc/source/authentication.rst

 .. include:: .res/code-block/mongo/db-createuser.txt

-User name and password values and other options of the createUser command can be chosen as you like so long as the roles shown above are granted.
+User name and password values and other options of the createUser command can be set as you require so long as the roles shown above are granted.

-This user must created on every replicaset, i.e. it must be created on the shard replicasets as well as the config server replicaset.
+This user must be created on every replicaset, i.e. it must be created on the shard replicasets as well as the config server replicaset.

 .. note::